-Capstone experience course CHIN3221 Thematic study in Chinese history and culture (6 credits) This is a capstone course intended for students majoring in Chinese history and culture programme.
+Capstone experience course CHIN3221 Thematic study in Chinese history and culture (capstone experience) (6 credits) This is a capstone course intended for students majoring in Chinese history and culture programme.
 The purpose of the course is to provide students with an opportunity to conduct advanced research, typically investigating a major theme in Chinese history and culture.
 It is open only to students in their third or final year of studies, who are expected to have prior knowledge in the subject they wish to research in.
 There is no formal lecture but students who undertake this course are expected to meet regularly with their tutor.
+Assessment: 100% coursework.

 CHINESE STUDIES This is a combination of the above two programmes: Chinese language and literature as well as Chinese history and culture.
 In fulfilling the credit requirements for majors and minors, students should choose: i) at least an introductory or advanced course from each of these two programmes concerned; and ii) a prerequisite course, a capstone course in case of the major, and the remaining course components from either of these two programmes.
-TRANSLATION The following are the course components required for the major and the minor: Major (72 credits) - Pre-requisite course: CHIN1311 Introduction to translation (6 credits) - Introductory courses including all List 1 courses (30 credits) - Advanced courses including all List 1 courses: (30 credits) - Capstone experience course: CHIN2320 Long translation project (6 credits) Minor (36 credits) - Pre-requisite course: CHIN1311 Introduction to translation (6 credits) - Introductory courses in List 1 or 2: (12 credits) - Advanced courses in List 1 or 2: (18 credits) - No capstone experience course is required Prerequisite course Students intending to major in Translation must attain a grade C or above in the first-year prerequisite course CHIN1311.
+TRANSLATION The following are the course components required for the major and the minor: Major (72 credits) - Pre-requisite course: CHIN1311 Introduction to translation (6 credits) - Introductory courses including all List 1 courses (30 credits) - Advanced courses including all List 1 courses: (30 credits) - Capstone experience course: CHIN2320 Long translation project (capstone experience) (6 credits) Minor (36 credits) - Pre-requisite course: CHIN1311 Introduction to translation (6 credits) - Introductory courses in List 1 or 2: (12 credits) - Advanced courses in List 1 or 2: (18 credits) - No capstone experience course is required Prerequisite course Students intending to major in Translation must attain a grade C or above in the first-year prerequisite course CHIN1311.
 CHIN1311 Introduction to translation (6 credits) This is an introduction to the skills and theoretical issues of translation, with guided practice in translating material of daily usage.
 Coursework assessment will be based on written assignments.
 Assessment: 50% coursework, 50% examination.
 Introductory courses (List 1) CHIN2336 Interpretation workshop I (6 credits) This course introduces students to the basic skills required for the three modes of interpreting (consecutive, simultaneous, and sight translation).
 It enables students to acquire and develop note-taking skills for consecutive interpreting and learn about interpreters' professional ethics.
 This course also provides students with a brief history of interpreting and an overview of different interpretation settings.
 Training will focus on sight translation and consecutive interpreting between English and Chinese.
 This is a workshop-based course supplemented by lectures.
-CHIN2361 Translation workshop E-C (6 credits) This seminar course is designed to develop students' competency in conveying ideas in both Chinese and English through the studies of translation.
-Students will not only be taught to analyze the linguistic, stylistic, and cultural features of the source text, but also challenged to present innovative solutions for a variety of translation problems.
-The acquisition of and familiarization with various idiomatic expressions in both Chinese and English will be emphasized, with particular attention in English-Chinese translation.
 Assessment: 100% coursework.